lsst-sqre/gafaelfawr/docs/user-guide/ingress.rst

 ``X-Auth-Request-User``
     The username of the authenticated user.

-In addition, if a delegated token waas requested, it will be sent in the ``X-Auth-Request-Token`` HTTP header as discussed in :ref:`delegated-tokens`.
+In addition, if a delegated token was requested, it will be sent in the ``X-Auth-Request-Token`` HTTP header as discussed in :ref:`delegated-tokens`.

 HTTP headers starting with ``X-Auth-Request-*`` are reserved for Gafaelfawr.
 More headers may be added in the future.